TianLin0509/BF-design-with-DL/README.md

 README
 ===========================
 This is the simulation code for the paper `"Beamforming Design for Large-scale Antenna Arrays with the Help of Deep Learning Approach"` and we highly respect reproducible research.
+The paper is available at **https://arxiv.org/abs/1904.03657**.

 ****